hlimach/File-System-Emulator/README.md

 - Sends the response along with the updated path of the user
 - Waits for next command.

+Server stopped by terminating program (CTRL + C in terminal)

 ### Message protocol